 There are other ways in which to build a stronger sense of trust.
 Testimonials or customer case studies can provide additional assurance.
 If you have been trading for a while then you can provide comfort to visitors that you are established and not some shaky, fly-by-night enterprise.
 Adding more personal information about your journey, philosophy or mission can add a greater human dimension to your shop, increase authenticity and emotional connections.
 Think also about your returns policies and remove any perceived risks associated with buying online by clearly stating these.
 If you have a huge social fan base then you may wish to draw some attention to this.

 Strawberry Jam do a simple job of building authenticity and likeability by telling their story and ticking a few other credibility boxes at the same time.
-Mo’woof have a comprehensive info section that really sells their unique product range and gives you a good feel for the business and the person behind it.

 ‘About Us’ or ‘About You’?